glyphaj1/GlyphMod/README.md

 - For **Fishstrap**:
   `%USERPROFILE%\AppData\Local\Fishstrap\Modifications\ClientSettings\ClientAppSettings.json`

-This file contains the FastFlags and client settings that control Roblox’s performance behavior.
+This file contains the FastFlags and client settings that control Roblox’s performance.

 ---
 💾 Backup Directory